rubrikinc/rubrik-polaris-sdk-for-go/README.md

   *INFO*, *DEBUG*, *TRACE* and *OFF*.
 The default log level is *WARN*.
 * *RUBRIK_POLARIS_TOKEN_CACHE* — Overrides whether the token cache should be used or not.
 * *RUBRIK_POLARIS_TOKEN_CACHE_DIR* — Overrides the directory where cached authentication tokens are be stored.
-* *RUBRIK_POLARIS_TOKEN_CACHE_KEY* — Overrides the encryption key used to encrypt authentication tokens.
-The encryption key needs to be exactly 32 bytes long and base64 encoded.
+* *RUBRIK_POLARIS_TOKEN_CACHE_SECRET* — Overrides the secret used as input when generating an encryption key for the authentication token.

 Note that it's possible to prevent the above environment variables, except for *RUBRIK_POLARIS_LOGLEVEL*, from overriding the default behavior by setting `allowEnvOverride` to `false`.